sanilac/formula-helper/README.md

 ---

-**Built with 💙 by developers who were tired of writing the same formulas again and again.**
+**Built with 💙 by the developer who was tired of writing the same formulas again and again.**

 *TRON Calculator - Because your time is too valuable to waste on repetitive code.*